paulcockrell/hemepi/README.md

 ## Deploying

-The Makefile has a command for deploying, modify the target device user and host as required
+The Makefile has a command for deploying, modify the target device user and host as required.
 ```
 make deploy
 ```